DanMorriss/lumos-online-banking/README.md

 - In the create_account function an infinate loop was created due to the user inout being before the loop.
 - I needed to return the pin after it was being crreated for it to be sent to the databse.
 - Can create multiple usernames of the same value.
 Created an if statement inside the create_account function.
+- If incorrect username eneterd in login, on second attempt it responds 'Incorect PIN'.
+Removed unnessisary code after function that was causing part of the function to run again.

 #### Unsolved Bugs

 - Whitespace can be used in username.
-- If incorrect username eneterd in login, on second attempt it responds 'Incorect PIN'

 [Back to top](<#contents>)